zhuxiao/data_misclas/README.md

 $ misclus PilonReg scaffold.fa S.pombe_sorted.bam
 ```

+The analysis results are saved in the `final_result` file in the `cluster_result` folder.

+#[Quast](https://github.com/ablab/quast) is used to evaluates genome/metagenome assemblies by computing various metrics.We then clustered the misassembly regions using misclus  to determine if the intervals included assembly errors.

 ```bash
 # Quast candidate misassemblies
 $ quast.py -r GCF_000002945.1_ASM294v2_genomic.fa --extensive-mis-size 200 scaffold.fa -m 1000